 Weekly tests and checks

-Test fire-detection and warning systems and manually-operated warning devices weekly following the manufacturer's or installer's instructions.
-Carry out smoke control and sprinkler tests.
-Fire pumps and standby diesel engines should be tested for 30 minutes each week.
-Check the batteries of safety torches and that fire extinguishers and hose reels are correctly located and in apparent working order.
+Test fire detection and warning systems and manually operated warning devices weekly following the manufacturer's or installer's instructions.
+Check that fire extinguishers and hose reels are correctly located and in apparent working order.

 Monthly tests and checks